Get Keys from a Dictionary by Value in Python

 # ['key1', 'key2', 'key3']

-To get keys from a dictionary by value, use list comprehension and the items() method.
+You can get dictionary keys based on their values using a list comprehension with the items() method.

-For more information on list comprehensions and using for loops with dictionaries, refer to the following articles.
+For more information on list comprehensions and iterating over dictionaries, refer to the following articles:

-The following example demonstrates how to get a list of keys associated with a specified value.
-If no key with the specified value exists, an empty list is returned.
+The following example shows how to get all keys that have a specific value.
+If no such key exists, an empty list is returned.

 d = {'key1': 'aaa', 'key2': 'aaa', 'key3': 'bbb'}